 Gina from Connecting Family and Seoul is the wonderful momma blogger who's sharing with us today. i've known Gina for awhile now, and just adore all the fun activities that she does with her cutie-patootie toddler! she has some incredible sensory bins.

 I just wanted to start off by thanking Andie for allowing me to share a little piece of myself on Crayon Freckles!
-My name is Gina and I blog over at famiglia&seoul.
+My name is Gina and I blog over at Connecting Family and Seoul.
 I began my blog as a diary to my son, in hopes that he can look back at all of the activities and special moments that we’ve shared as a family and get a real sense of connection.
 My husband and I began our family a little over a year ago through adoption and have felt very blessed ever since Grady became a part of our lives.
 We love to incorporate all aspects of his Korean culture into our lives whenever possible to help him develop a deep love and respect for where he got his start in life.
 Our son is currently 2 years old and has a love of food, the outdoors, “taking pictures,” and scooping or pouring anything that he can get his hands on.

 What is the most challenging part of being the type of mom you are?

 I think the most challenging part of being the type of mother I am has yet to present itself.
 As an adoptive mom there is always that worry of being fully capable to explain the questions that will come to light as Grady gets older, not only from him, but from people that we meet in our everyday lives.
 I sincerely hope that I can find the right words to explain to him what a loving, brave, and strong woman his birthmother was when she decided to allow him to become a part of our family.
 I also wish that I can help him feel secure and comfortable in his own skin.
 Hopefully with that comfort and a strong sense of family, he will have the confidence to truly believe that although others may not understand the dynamics of our family and ask questions that are hurtful, he is loved and cherished for just being just who he is.